has97/Tomatoseg/README.md

 Then combination of this two models is used to  segment the occluding tomatos carefully.
 The structure of model that is used for Model 1 and Model 2 is U-net which is known for biomedical segmentation tasks.
 Model 1 is trained till it achievied an accuracy of 96.8 percent and Model 2 is trained till it achieved an accuracy of 94.8.

 ## Steps to run the webapp
-The weights of the model is present in the following link : [https://drive.google.com/drive/folders/1cDI_K6aLxF9ZGPWS9weaSc96vYJFx2xa?usp=sharing] and place it in the cloned folder.
+The json file of the model can be found in the repo.
+Use it to train the model and place the weights of the two models in the cloned folder.
 First clone the repo and inside the folder named Tomatoseg , type the following:
 ```sh
 pip install -r requirements.txt